 Remember, Section 508 applies not only to ICT used by federal agency employees, but also ICT published by federal agencies for the use of the public.

 Section 508 and other accessibility laws

-If you’re not a federal agency or federal contractor, you may think your ICT won’t be scrutinized for its accessibility.
+If you’re not part of a federal agency or a federal contractor, you may think your ICT won’t be scrutinized for its accessibility.
 But even if Section 508 doesn’t apply to you, there are other accessibility laws that do.
 This section explores the similarities and differences between Section 508 and other major accessibility laws.

 Section 508 vs. ADA